BDC Hamburger Icon

 The hospitality and hotel industry needs to track guests as they interact with various services throughout their visit: the dining room, their guest rooms, golf or tennis lesson reservations, spa visits and so on.

 POS systems can also store guest preferences for amenities and housekeeping, allowing hospitality staff to anticipate guest needs rather than respond to requests — thereby raising service levels, customer satisfaction and loyalty.
-The POS software usually integrates with property management software.
+The POS software for these businesses usually integrates with property management software.

 FYIDid you know